SamHughes971/SamHughes971/README.md

 - I have recently started to learn how to code from scratch and willing to learn more!

 - I am currently learning the ins and outs of web development using the 'Odin Project' (the repositories show my latest works!).
-If interested, the odin project can be viewed here - https://www.theodinproject.com/
+If interested, the resource which i'm primarily using to learn web development can be found here - https://www.theodinproject.com/

 - Interests involves machine learning, pattern recognition, web development and probabilistic modelling

 Thanks for taking the time to read my GitHub profile